csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-06-03-classnotes-cybersecurity.md

 6. Malware Analysis
 7. Information Security Management
 8. Number Theory And Coding Theory For Cryptography
-9. Thesis
 ```

-I made a broad definitions of classes.
-And books related to them.
-I also created secondary list for books and online resources.

-I also created other lists representing basic concepts, tools, certifications, organizations in cyber security.

-## Table Of Contents
-1. Definition Of The Classes
-2. Books
-3. Other Areas Of Cyber Security
-4. Secondary List Of Books
-5. Operating Systems In Cyber Security
-6. Tools In Cyber Security
-7. Certifications In Cyber Security
-8. Important Concepts In Cyber Security
-9. Terms
-10. Notes

-## 1. Definition Of The Classes

-These are just a few of the many topics that fall under the umbrella of cyber security.
-Cyber security is a complex and rapidly evolving field,

 ### Digital Forensics

 Digital Forensics is the process of collecting, preserving, analyzing, and presenting digital evidence.
 Digital evidence can be anything from computer files to social media posts to text messages.
 Digital forensics is used to investigate a variety of crimes, including cybercrime, fraud, and intellectual property theft.

 Incident Response is a big part of forensics.
 In the unfortunate event of a malware infection, having an incident response plan in place is crucial.
 This plan should outline the steps to isolate and remove the malware, recover any lost data, and prevent future incidents.